Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/intro_slides.md

 ## Test Coverage

-- Coverage is the amount of code a test touches in one run.
+- Coverage is the amount of code a test runs through.
 - Aim for high test coverage.
-- There is a trade-off: high test coverage vs. effort in test development
+- There is a trade-off: extremely high test coverage vs. effort in test development

 ---